Tucker459/Tucker459.github.io/README.md

+## First Static Blog
-## This is my first static blog that I created at DigitalCraft's Meetup in April 2017.
+This is my first static blog that I created at DigitalCraft's Meetup in April 2017.
+Created this blog from a [Static Site Generator](https://www.staticgen.com/) utilizing [Jekyll](https://jekyllrb.com/) and [Github Pages](https://pages.github.com/).
+Taught by [Paul Bailey](http://www.digitalcrafts.com/blog/meet-paul-bailey-our-newest-immersive-instructor-houston) Here is the [deck](https://dc-codecamp.herokuapp.com/course/talks/static-site-generators.slides.md#1).
+Static site generators basically write the content to flat files then generate and publish only when there are changes in static HTML files.